a) Bioengineering of Gas Vesicles

 b) Biomolecular Contrast Agents for MRI

-Magnetic resonance imaging (MRI) is a widely established medical imaging modality that can observe functions of specific cells and molecules inside living organisms.
-Additionally, MRI utilizes magnetic field and radiofrequency waves that can penetrate through biological tissues without attenuation, which is in contrast to ~ 1 mm penetration depth of light for optical imaging.
-However, compared to optical imaging, in which fluorescent protein reporters are available to visualize cellular functions with high specificities, such as gene expression and neural activation, to date relatively few such reporters are available for MRI.
-To enable the use of MRI to probe molecular events in deep-lying tissue with high molecular and cellular specificity, we aim to engineer special proteins that can interact with the magnetic field and is thus visible in MRI images.
-As an example, the protein engineering of an iron-containing P450 enzyme enables the signal intensity of T1-weighted MRI images to correlate specifically to the concentration of dopamine in brains of living rats (see Figure).
+Magnetic resonance imaging (MRI) is a widely established medical imaging modality that can observe tissue morphology at high spatiotemporal resolution inside living organisms.
+Additionally, magnetic field and radiofrequency waves utilized by MRI possess unlimited penetration depth for biological tissues, which is in contrast to ~ 1 mm penetration depth of light for optical imaging.
+However, compared to optical imaging, in which fluorescent protein reporters such as green fluorescent protein (GFP) are well developed for visualizing biological processes such as gene expression and neural activation, relatively few such reporters are available for MRI.
+This forms the main technological gap that prevents the wider utilities of MRI to image biological processes at molecular and cellular specificity.
+Here, we aim to bridge this gap by engineering special proteins and protein nanostructures that can interact with the magnetic field.
+As examples, the engineering of an iron-containing P450 enzyme enables the signal intensity of T1-weighted MRI images to correlate specifically to the concentration of dopamine in brains of living rats (see figure below), and more recently, the engineering of gas vesicles leads to the development of acoustically modulated MRI.

 c) Solid-state NMR Spectroscopy on Membrane Protein